Manke Leaves Poswil

-The sorrow was overburdening, he wanted to escape, but he was an eminently responsible person, he had his parents and sisters in Palestine to think about, and he couldn't leave his wife with small children, but he promised himself, one day he would be rid of the suffering.
+The sorrow was overburdening; he wanted to escape, but he was an eminently responsible person; he had his parents and sisters in Palestine to think about, and he couldn't leave his wife with small children, but he promised himself; one day he would be rid of the suffering.

-I first became aware of the existence of his brownie revolver once in the middle of the night a burglar tried to enter our house.
+I first became aware of the existence of his brownie pistol once in the middle of the night a burglar tried to enter our house.
 I followed my father and saw him remove something from his wardrobe, run to the front door and chase after someone running away.
 He fired a few shots and returned.

-I never touched the instrument, the closest I came to it was when I took out an old black and white handbag lying next to it, stuffed full, bursting with photographs of happy days my parents spent together with cousins, brothers sisters.
+I never touched the instrument, the closest I came to it was when I took out an old black and white handbag lying next to it, stuffed full, bursting with photographs of happy days my parents spent together with cousins, brothers, sisters.
 Ma never displayed these pictures as families usually do.
 Both she and dad had happy memories but kept them secret.
 The only times I saw him happy was when he’d meet friends from his childhood days in Poswill.
 They would laugh and have a drink and even sing together.
 They admired Manke of the old days.

 One cannot say they weren't happy, only they didn't want to display happiness.
 He was in a state of mourning.